mrdmnd/portunus/README.md

 to evaluate the Q-function, and perform policy gradient descent.

 As I'm a Google engineer in my $DAYJOB, most of the building blocks for this project are Google open-source libraries.
-Let's install these now.
+Let's install some of these now.

 We assume you're on a modern x64 machine running some flavor of linux, ideally with an NVIDIA GPU.
 I'm running on Arch Linux; you may need to translate these instructions to fit your distro + package manager.